sameckmeier/hackerati/README.md

 At this point, you should be ready to go!
 The last step before you can run the tests, is starting redis by executing redis-server in your terminal.

 You should now pop a new terminal and run the tests by executing npm run test!

+I've also included my implementation of consecutiveRuns in src/lib/utils.js.
+Its tests are in src/lib/utils.test.js.